Bemanonga

 Primary and junior level secondary education are available in town.
 The majority 52% of the population of the commune are farmers, while an additional 8% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts and lima beans.
 Industry and services provide employment for 7% and 3% of the population, respectively.
 Additionally fishing employs 30% of the population.

+Infrastructure

+The municipality hosts the Kimony Solar Hybride Central power station.

+Geography

+Bemanonga is a suburb of Morondava and is situated at 12 km distance only alongside the National road 35.
+It hosts the Morondava Airport.

+National Parks

-The Andranomena Special Reserve is situated in the territory of the commune of Bemanonga.
+The Andranomena Special Reserve and the Menabe Antimena New Protected Area are situated in the territory of the municipality of Bemanonga.